RasmusRynell/ax-devil-rtsp/README.md

 ### CLI Usage

+The CLI offers two subcommands:

+- `device` builds the RTSP URL from device details like IP address and credentials.
+- `url` is for when you already have a complete RTSP URL.
+Options that modify the URL (for example `--resolution` or `--rtp-ext`) are only valid with the `device` command.

 **Basic Usage (streams both video and application data):**
 ```bash
 ax-devil-rtsp device --ip 192.168.1.90 --username admin --password secret